Table of Contents

 Which doesn’t make a whole lotta sense because why would you make it harder for people who are just starting out vs. those who have well-established businesses?

-First of all, there are far too many titles, levels, and qualification requirements to explain in-depth here.
+Well first of all, there are far too many titles, levels, and qualification requirements to explain in-depth here.

 Consultants, Star Consultants, Red Jackets, Team Leaders, Directors-in-Qualification (DIQ), National Sales Directors, the list goes on and on.

 As expected, each successive level offers higher commission percentage amounts and the compensation plan rewards sales VOLUME — and lots of it!

 To go along with that, the more IBCs you sign up, the higher Team Building bonuses and commissions you’ll receive.